 The Rev. Miriam Acevedo was called by our Vestry to be Priest-in-Charge in August 2017.
-With 33 years in parish ministry, she most recently served as Vicar of St. Christopher’s Episcopal Church in Hampstead, NH.
+With 33 years in parish ministry, she previously served as Vicar of St. Christopher’s Episcopal Church in Hampstead, NH.
 Miriam earned earned her Master of Divinity from General Theological Seminary in New York and her Doctor of Ministry from the Episcopal Divinity School, Cambridge, MA.

 Our Minister of Music is Candice Bellinger of Wolfeboro.
 She earned her degree in Music Education at the Hartt School of the University of Hartford.
 She is the Director of the Wolfeboro Academy of Music and a professional clarinetist and pianist.